 - The exposure of personal records has increased by 389%

 As a remedy, popular e-commerce companies are adopting two-step verifications to protect user accounts.
-Credit card companies and banks may send you push notifications through text if a charge to your account seems fraudulent.
+Credit card companies and banks may send you to push notifications through text if a charge to your account seems fraudulent.
 Despite these measures, one out of every 15 people over 16 years old experiences identity theft each year.

 A Seattle Identity Theft Attorney Can Advise You of the Warning Signs